makikovaughan/Stock-Search/README.md

 2. Type a stock symbol name and click on "Add a stock symbol" button.

-3. If the stock symbol does not exist, it will receive an alert.
+3. If the stock symbol is blank or incorrect, then an alert will be popped up.

 ![errorStockSymbol](./assets/images/AlertScreen1.png)